HubSpot can transform your inbound marketing.

 5. You Can’t Customize Your Contract

-Scalability is always a primary concern when selecting sales and marketing software.
-You want a marketing software that grows with your small business as you cross new milestones.
+Scalability is always a primary concern when selecting sales and marketing tools.
+You want a marketing automation tool that grows with your small business as you cross new milestones.

-That won’t be HubSpot.
-Their contracts are written in stone.
+That won’t be HubSpot: HubSpot contracts are written in stone.

 If you want to cancel your HubSpot subscription three months in because it’s not meeting your expectations, you can’t.